gusye1234/LightGCN-PyTorch/README.md

 ## Extend:
 * If you want to run lightGCN on your own dataset, you should go to `dataloader.py`, and implement a dataloader inherited from `BasicDataset`.
 Then register it in `register.py`.
 * If you want to run your own models on the datasets we offer, you should go to `model.py`, and implement a model inherited from `BasicModel`.
 Then register it in `register.py`.
 * If you want to run your own sampling methods on the datasets and models we offer, you should go to `Procedure.py`, and implement a function.
-Then modify corresponding in `main.py`
+Then modify the corresponding code in `main.py`

 ## Results